PCfVW/V4_12_MyProject_1/README.md

 Use 3. if you want better randomness than 1., 2., and even 5. and 6.

-Use 4. if you want an even better randomness then 3. (bottom line: 4. is the best RNG provided by this plugin).
+Use 4. if you want an even better randomness then 3. (bottom line: 4. is the best RNG provided by this Plugin).

 LCGs 5. and 6. _exactly_ implement the `rand()` function from C88 and Visual C/C++, respectively.